-How to Apply - For Undergraduate Students
+How to Apply - For First-Year (Freshman) Students

 First-year students applying to Rider should follow the application steps, deadlines, and academic requirements below.